 - send the PMFP PLR COUNT RESPONSE message over the access of the MA PDU session via which the PMFP PLR COUNT REQUEST message was received; and

-- start counting the received DL packets over the QoS flow on the same access which the PMFP PLR COUNT REQUEST message is received.
+- set the counted received DL packets, if any, to zero, and start counting the received DL packets over the QoS flow on the same access which the PMFP PLR COUNT REQUEST message is received.

 Upon receiving PMFP PLR COUNT RESPONSE message with the same EPTI as the allocated EPTI value of the sent PMFP PLR COUNT REQUEST message, the UPF shall stop the timer T203 and consider that the counting has started.